Open-CMSIS-Pack/cmsis-toolbox/docs/ReferenceApplications.md

 ![Sensor Reference Application](./images/Sensor-SDK-Example.png "Sensor Reference Application")

-> **Note:**
->
+!!!
+Note
-> As the `connections:` for the MEMS sensor are specific to the sensor itself, the same *Reference Application* also works with an evaluation board that integrates the MEMS sensor (and requires therefore no Shield layer).
+    As the `connections:` for the MEMS sensor are specific to the sensor itself, the same *Reference Application* also works with an evaluation board that integrates the MEMS sensor (and requires therefore no Shield layer).
 The board specific software layer adds in this case the sensor specific `connections:`.

 ### Targeting Custom Hardware